Thursday, 15 June 2017

 Naturally, this is not the whole history of Andalucia.

 This region saw the Romans pass by, the Visigoths, the previously named Vandals, not to mention the tribes and tribulations of the 20th century.
+It's this part of history though that makes Andalucia so...
+Andalucian.
+So distinct.

 This era in which Europe and North Africa blended into one, is the reason for the magnificent monuments, the architecture, the water systems, the food, the music, and the main trigger of cultural tourism.

-Discover: the town guide of Andalucia
+Discover: the town guide of Andaluciawww.inlandandalucia.com

 Posted by: Graham on Thursday, 15 June 2017